Open Modeling Foundation Charter

 Administrative Coordinator

 The Executive Director and EC are supported by an Administrative Coordinator (AC) who coordinates OMF activities and helps the ED evaluate their effectiveness.
 The AC is appointed by the ED, with approval from the EC.
-The AC facilitates communication among OMF member organizations, including organizing in-person and virtual meetings, and disseminates the results of these meetings.
+The AC facilitates communication among OMF Member Organizations, including organizing in-person and virtual meetings, and disseminates the results of these meetings.
 They also disseminate OMF draft and final approved documents (e.g., modeling standards) and compile information about OMF activities for dissemination on the OMF Science Gateway.
 The AC helps the ED to compile evaluation metrics to report to the MC, and facilitates communication between Working Groups, the EC, the MC, and stakeholders.

 Working Groups

-Open Modeling Foundation Working Groups coordinate key activities, enabling a diverse spectrum of modeling scientists to participate directly in OMF activities and self-governance and ensuring that it can fullfill its vision, mission, and goals.
+Open Modeling Foundation Working Groups coordinate key activities, enabling a diverse spectrum of modeling scientists to participate directly in OMF activities and self-governance and ensuring that it can fulfill its vision, mission, and goals.
 Working Groups and their activities are described in a separate document.

 Proposing and Disbanding Working Groups

 Working Groups may be proposed by the Executive Committee to oversee and coordinate OMF activities.
-The establishment of any new working groups must be approved by the Members Council.
+The establishment of any new Working Groups must be approved by the Members Council.
 Working Groups can also be disbanded by proposal by the Executive Committee and approval by the Members Council.

 Limited Term Task Groups